oracle/node-oracledb/INSTALL.md

-# Installing node-oracledb Version 5.3
+# Installing node-oracledb Version 5.4.0

-*Copyright (c) 2015, 2021, Oracle and/or its affiliates.
-All rights reserved.*
+*Copyright (c) 2015, 2022, Oracle and/or its affiliates.*

 You may not use the identified files except in compliance with the Apache License, Version 2.0 (the "License.")